abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 ### Utilizing ASP.NET Core's validation tools

-After we've deserialized the the payload, we can let ASP.NET take care of the validation. [`IObjectModelValidator`][IObjectModelValidator] interface gives us the tools to validate an object graph with all its properties and sub types.
+After we've deserialized the payload, we can let ASP.NET take care of the validation. [`IObjectModelValidator`][IObjectModelValidator] interface gives us the tools to validate an object graph with all its properties and sub types.

 We inject it into our binder, and call its `.Validate()` method after deserialization.